 Yes!
 They were both such great people!
 There was always such appreciation for what I did for them and there was a lot of excitement.
 They were girls' girls and they were friends, you know?
-I did adore them and it was lovely to work with them. like I say we immediately bonded.
+I did adore them, and it was lovely to work with them. like I say we immediately bonded.
 It's not that it was easy to forget that you were working but it was such fun.
 There was no angst with them and there was no 'oh I don't like my hair like this', you know?
-I don't think they came from such great backgrounds, I mean they didn't grow up with a silver spoon in their mouths and they were real, normal, lively, fun girls who appreciated what you did for them.
+I don't think they came from such great backgrounds.
+I mean, they didn't grow up with a silver spoon in their mouths.
+They were real, normal, lively, fun girls who appreciated what you did for them.
 It was just like working with your best friends and making them look good and creating something great together.

 Did Mel & Kim seem motivated and excited by 'success' to you?